Bring a touch of elegance and color to your patio or balcony by Growing Nandina Domestica in Pots with our expert guide!

 Nandina Domestica thrives in full sun to partial shade.
+Do nandinas need full sun?
 If you’re planting it in an area that receives full sun, make sure it gets some shade during the hottest part of the day.

 On the other hand, if you’re planting it in a shady spot, make sure it receives at least 4-6 hours of direct sunlight each day.
-Nandina Domestica prefers a balance of sunlight and shade, so try to find a location that offers both.
+Heavenly bamboo nandina domestica prefers a balance of sunlight and shade, so try to find a location that offers both.

 A good location to consider would be a north-facing window or a spot.